Adania Shibli

-Adania Shibli (عدنية شبلي) is a Palestinian author and essayist.
+Adania Shibli (عدنية شبلي; born 1974) is a Palestinian author and essayist.
 She is mainly known for her 2017 novel Minor Detail, which became the subject of public controversy in Germany following the cancellation of a literary prize for this book, originally scheduled for the 2023 Frankfurt Book Fair.

 Personal life and education

 Worldwide Reading for Ashraf Fayadh on 14 January 2016 at Hebbel am Ufer in Berlin.
 Shibli appears second from the right.

-Shibli was born in Shibli-Umm al-Ghanam, Upper Galileein 1974She holds a Ph.D. from the University of East London in Media and Cultural Studies.
+Shibli was born in Shibli-Umm al-Ghanam, Upper Galilee in 1974.
+She holds a Ph.D. from the University of East London in Media and Cultural Studies.
 Her dissertation is titled Visual Terror: A Study of the Visual Compositions of the 9/11 Attacks and Major Attacks in the 'War on Terror' by British and French Television Networks.
 She also completed a postdoctoral fellowship at the EUME research centre of the Institute for Advanced Study in Berlin, Germany.
 Shibli has taught at the University of Nottingham and since 2013 has worked as a part-time professor at the Department of Philosophy and Cultural Studies at Birzeit University, Palestine.

 Shibli and her children split their time between Jerusalem and Berlin.
 Shibli speaks Arabic, English, Hebrew, French, Korean, and German.